 The internet is still a crucial direction for developing mobile networks, which is best proven by implementing LTE Advanced technology.
 Just as in 1996, GSM telephony freed Polish society from obsolete analog cells.
 In 2016, mobile internet released Poles from outdated methods of communication.

 The mobile market in Poland is saturated, which is reflected in the decreasing number of SIM cards.
 At the end of 2022, 59.3 million active SIM cards were recorded.

 Due to the mandatory registration of prepaid cards in 2016, a significant decrease in the number of prepaid users is observed in favor of post-paid customers.
-At the end of 2018, prepaid users constituted only 28 percent of all users of mobile telephony.
+As a result, at the end of 2020, prepaid users constituted only 27 percent of all users of mobile telephony.

-In 2018, the decreasing trend for revenue from mobile telephony services continued.
-The total revenues of operators amounted to 13.8 billion zlotych and were 8 percent lower than in the previous year.
-A drop in revenues was recorded in almost all types of mobile services.
-Despite the decline of mobile telephony market value by approximately 1.2 billion zlotych, it still represented a significant area of telecommunication activity in 2018.
-This market generated over 35 percent of revenues in the whole telecommunications market in Poland.
+In 2021, the increasing trend for revenue from mobile telephony services continued.
+The operators' total revenues amounted to more than 13 billion zloty and were over seven percent higher than in the previous year.
+Growth in revenues was recorded in almost all types of mobile services.
+The mobile telephony market represented a significant area of telecommunication activity in 2020.
+This market generated nearly 33 percent of revenues in the whole telecommunications market in Poland.

-In 2018, the duration of outgoing calls in mobile telephony increased by 1.8 percent.
-As in the previous three years, growth dynamics turned out to be much lower than during 2011-2015.
-Mobile customers made calls with a total duration of 103.8 billion minutes.
-Statistically, for every inhabitant of Poland, it was 2702 minutes per year, which appeared to be 50 minutes more than in 2017.
-The average call duration was 2 minutes and 20 seconds and was 2 seconds longer than in 2017.
+In 2021, the duration of outgoing calls in mobile telephony decreased by 1.3 percent.
+Mobile customers made calls with a total duration of 122.2 billion minutes.
+Statistically, it was 3210 minutes per year for every inhabitant of Poland, which appeared to be 24 minutes less than in 2020.